Search

 It means whoever takes over as supreme leader, empowered by the constitution as the ultimate authority guiding the elected president and parliament, will have to be a senior cleric.

 Under Khomeini, who died in 1989, and Khamenei, who has ruled since then, the supreme leader has had the last say in all matters of state.
-But any new leader would have to assert his authority at a moment of enormous rupture.
+But any new leader will have to assert his authority at a moment of enormous rupture - and may struggle to do so.

 The constitution says a new leader must be chosen within three months.
-Until then President Masoud Pezeshkian, Guardians Council member Ayatollah Alireza Arafi and Judiciary chief Ayatollah Gholamhossein Mohseni-Ejei will take charge as a temporary leadership council.
+Until then President Masoud Pezeshkian, Guardians Council member Ayatollah Alireza Arafi and Judiciary chief Ayatollah Gholamhossein Mohseni-Ejei have taken charge as a temporary leadership council.

-Choosing a new leader is meant to be the responsibility of the Assembly of Experts, a body of around 90 senior clerics who are elected every eight years, though with strikes continuing it is not clear how or when they will be able to meet.
+Choosing a new leader is meant to be the responsibility of the Assembly of Experts, a body of around 90 senior clerics who are elected every eight years, many of them very elderly.

-Khamenei never publicly named a preferred successor and in practice the decision will likely be made by the most senior figures in the Islamic Republic who have wielded power under Khamenei for many years.
-The recommended successor would then have to be approved by the assembly.
+Khamenei never publicly tapped a preferred successor and in practice the decision probably rests with the most senior figures in the Islamic Republic who have wielded power under Khamenei for many years.
+It is their preferred candidate who is most likely to be approved by the assembly.

-The most important of those senior figures is Khamenei's veteran adviser Ali Larijani, widely seen as Iran's foremost powerbroker.
+Among the most important of those senior figures is Khamenei's veteran adviser Ali Larijani, often seen as Iran's foremost powerbroker.
+The Guards will also have a critical backroom voice in the process.

-That may mean Khomeini's grandson, Hassan Khomeini, is a more likely choice.
-Khomeini is closely associated with the reformist faction that has for decades tried to moderate the Islamic Republic's stance and may be seen as better able to assuage Western enmity and calm the fury of an embittered population
+The grandson of the revolutionary founder Ruhollah Khomeini is another possible choice.
+Hassan Khomeini is closely associated with the reformist faction that has for decades tried to moderate the Islamic Republic's stance and may be seen as better able to assuage Western enmity and calm the fury of an embittered population.

 Arafi and Mohseni-Ejei are less prominent possibilities who would likely continue Khamenei's hardline stance.
 Mohseni-Ejei was responsible for stamping out internal protests following a disputed election outcome in 2009 when he was intelligence minister.